FirstFlush/tortoise-shell/README.md

 1. **Create a Configuration File**:

-    Create a `tortoise_shell.toml` file in your project directory with the following content:
+    Create a `config.toml` file with the following content:

     ```toml
     [db]